Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 it is lowered to Mid-Level Intermediate Representation (MIR), which is used for borrow checking, applying optimizations and monomorphization collecting.
-And finally, MIR is converted to LLVM-IR, which is passed to LLVM to apply more optimizations and compile down to machine code.
+And finally, MIR is converted to LLVM-IR, which is passed to LLVM to apply more optimizations and only then compiled down to machine code.
 [More details can be found here][rust_overview].

 [rust_overview]: https://rustc-dev-guide.rust-lang.org/overview.html